begeekmyfriend/smithsnmp/doc/how-to-write-mib-group.md

     }

 **Note:** One table object can hold only one entry object.
-If you want one more entry object, define another table object to contain it.
+If you want one more entry objects, define another table object to contain it.

-In 'sysORTable' we have defined 'or_entry_cache' recording the ORTable information.
-It is referred to by 'indexes' field so as to tell SmithSNMP the lexicographical traversal order of 'sysORTable' by generating a temporal index table through `init.lua`.
+In "sysORTable" we have defined "or_entry_cache" recording the ORTable information.
+It is referred to by the "indexes" field so as to tell SmithSNMP the lexicographical traversal order of "sysORTable" by generating a temporal indexes table in `init.lua`.

-Now there are four variables in 'sysOREntry'.
-The 'sysORIndex' is the index variable of 'sysOREntry'.
-Its get method would return [value, err_stat] pair so as to show that this variable is unaccessible (invisible in SNMP response).
-The 'err_stat' can be a dummy value as defaut which can be ignored in return.
-Other variables are stored in 'or_entry_cache' which can load data value from configuration files or other non-RAM places.
-The 'or_entry_cache' comprises several rows, each of them corresponds to the lexicographical sorted variable in 'sysOREntry'.
+If you do not want some variables to be shown in the query, define their get methods to return [value, err_stat] pair so as to indicate that the variable is unaccessible (invisible in SNMP response).
+The "err_stat" can be a dummy value as defaut which will be ignored in return.
+That can be regarded as a further access control method.

+Variables stored in "or_entry_cache" can load data from configuration files or other non-RAM places.
+The "or_entry_cache" is comprised of several rows, each of them corresponds to the lexicographical sorted variable in "sysOREntry".

     local row = {
         oid = { 1, 3, 6, 1, 2, 1, 1 },